ST10303017/ST10303017_PROG7311_POE/README.md

         ```powershell
         Update-Database
         ```
-    *   This command will create the `AgriEnergyConnect.db` file in the appropriate output sub-directory (e.g., `bin\Debug\net8.0\LocalDatabase\`) if it doesn't exist, and apply the schema.
+    *   This command will create the `AgriEnergyConnect.db` file in the appropriate output directory
 4.  **Run the Application:**
-    *   Press **F5** or select **Debug > Start Debugging** from the Visual Studio menu to build and run the application.
+    *   Press **Debug > Start Debugging** from the Visual Studio menu to build and run the application.
     *   The application will launch in your default web browser.
-The initial data seeding process (roles, users, products) will occur automatically on the first successful startup after the database schema is in place.
+The data seeding process (roles, users, products) will occur automatically.

 ## Initial User Accounts & Application Usage